umr4nlp/umr-guidelines/guidelines.md

 ```
 (w / wear.01
 	:ARG0 (p / person
-		:ARG0-of (r / run.02))
+		:ARG0-of (r / run.02)
+		:ref-number Singular)
-	:ARG1 (s / sweater)
+	:ARG1 (s / sweater
+		:ref-number Singular)
 	:Aspect State)
 ```

 UMR expands upon this AMR system of inverse relations by adding inverses for the general (i.e. non-predicate-specific) participant roles to be used at stage 1 of the road map.
-So, in addition to having inverses of numbered participant roles, there are now also :Actor-of and :Undergoer-of roles, and analogues for each of the general participant roles described in table 5 in section 3-2-1-1.
-Example [\[3-2-1-3 (1a)\]](#3-2-1-3 (2)) below illustrates the use of the inverse :Stimulus-of role to annotate the same relative clause as in [\[3-2-1-3 (1a)\]](#3-2-1-3 (1a)) above.
+So, in addition to having inverses of numbered participant roles, there are now also `:Actor-of` and `:Undergoer-of` roles, and analogues for each of the general participant roles described in table 9 in [Part 3-2-1-1](#part-3-2-1-1-stage-1)).
+Example [\[3-2-1-3 (1a)\]](#3-2-1-3 (2)) below illustrates the use of the inverse `:Stimulus-of` role to annotate the same relative clause as in [\[3-2-1-3 (1a)\]](#3-2-1-3 (1a)) above.

 <span id="3-2-1-3 (2)" label="3-2-1-3 (2)">\[3-2-1-3 (2)\]</span>
 I bought the sweater that you saw.
 ```
 (b / buy.01
-	:Actor (i / I)
+	:Actor (p / person
+		:ref-person 1st
+		:ref-number Singular)
-	:Theme (s / sweater)
+	:Theme (s / sweater
 		:Stimulus-of (s2 / see.01
-			:Experiencer (y/ you)
+			:Experiencer (p2 / person
+				:ref-person 2nd
+				:ref-number Singular)
 			:Aspect State)
+		:ref-number Singular)
 	:Aspect Performance)
 ```

 One more context in which inverse participant roles are used is in the annotation of certain relations that are mostly thought of (and mostly expressed in languages) as nominal modification - specifically, kinship relations and certain other relational nouns, e.g. those designating functions within organizations.
-For the annotation of noun phrases like ``my father``, or ``the President of the University of New Mexico``, UMR uses a (p / person) concept node as the top of the graph, connected with an inverse participant role to a non-verbal clause predicate (which can then take further argument roles to express other elements in the NP).
-The most general, coarse-grained non-verbal clause predicate to be used in such annotations is have-role-91, although more specific predicates for frequently encountered concrete relation types are also available (FLESH OUT AND CREATE ROLESETS FOR PREDICATES).
+For the annotation of noun phrases like *my father*, or *the President of the University of New Mexico*, UMR uses a `(p / person)` concept node as the top of the graph, connected with an inverse participant role to a non-verbal clause predicate (which can then take further argument roles to express other elements in the NP).
+The most general, coarse-grained non-verbal clause predicate to be used in such annotations is `have-role-91`, although more specific predicates (e.g. `kinship-91`) for frequently encountered concrete relation types are also available (FLESH OUT AND CREATE ROLESETS FOR PREDICATES).
 The use of these predicates in such annotations is illustrated in [\[3-2-1-3 (3)\]](#3-2-1-3 (3)).

 <span id="3-2-1-3 (3)" label="3-2-1-3 (3)">\[3-2-1-3 (3)\]</span>